smartprocure/futil-js/README.md

 `(x, y) -> key`
 Takes two objects and returns the first key in `y` that x also has

+### updateOwn

+`(path, updater, object) -> object`
+Like `_.update`, but does not call the iteratee if the path is missing on the object (so only update "own" properties)

+### updateOwnOn

+`(path, updater, object) -> object`
+Like `F.updateOn`, but does not call the iteratee if the path is missing on the object (so only update "own" properties) _Mutates_ the object

+### updateSomeOn

+`({ path: transform }, target) -> obj`
+Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
+Applies transforms to the target object at each path.
+The transform function is called with the value at that path, and the result is set at that path.
+Transforms are **not** called for paths that do not exist in the target object.
+Transform functions support lodash iteratee shorthand syntax.
+Deep paths are supported by nesting objects and by dotted the keys

+Note: _Mutates_ the target object for performance.
+If you don't want this, use `updateAll` or clone first.

+### updateAllOn

+`({ path: transform }, target) -> obj`
+Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
+Applies transforms to the target object at each path.
+The transform function is called with the value at that path, and the result is set at that path.
+Transforms **are** called for paths that do not exist in the target object.
+Transform functions support lodash iteratee shorthand syntax.
+Deep paths are supported by nesting objects and by dotted the keys

+Note: _Mutates_ the target object for performance.
+If you don't want this, use `updateAll` or clone first.

+### updateAll

+`({ path: transform }, target) -> obj`
+Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
+Applies transforms to the target object at each path.
+The transform function is called with the value at that path, and the result is set at that path.
+Transforms **are** called for paths that do not exist in the target object.
+Transform functions support lodash iteratee shorthand syntax.
+Deep paths are supported by nesting objects and by dotted the keys

+_Note_ Deep clones prior to executing to avoid mutating the target object, but mutates under the hood for performance (while keeping it immutable at the surface).
+If you're doing this in a place where mutating is safe, you might want `F.updateAllOn` to avoid the `_.deepClone`

+### updateSome

+`({ path: transform }, target) -> obj`
+Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
+Applies transforms to the target object at each path.
+The transform function is called with the value at that path, and the result is set at that path.
+Transforms are **not** called for paths that do not exist in the target object.
+Transform functions support lodash iteratee shorthand syntax.
+Deep paths are supported by nesting objects and by dotted the keys

+_Note_ Deep clones prior to executing to avoid mutating the target object, but mutates under the hood for performance (while keeping it immutable at the surface).
+If you're doing this in a place where mutating is safe, you might want `F.updateAllOn` to avoid the `_.deepClone`

 ## String

 ### wrap